mbutlerw/React-Redux-Thermostat/README.md

-# Simple Thermometer built in React using Redux and Immutable.js
+# Simple Thermostat built in React using Redux and Immutable.js

 ## Instructions